-you leave the Scheme less than one year before your Normal Pension Age,

-- you are still paying into the Scheme in another employment / office, - you have received a pension from the Scheme, or - you elect to transfer less than one year before your Normal Pension Age.
+- you leave the Scheme less than one year before your Normal Pension Age - you are still paying into the Scheme in another employment / office, - you have received a pension from the Scheme, or - you elect to transfer less than 12 months before your Normal Pension Age.

-Your new pension provider will require a transfer value quotation, which your LGPS administering authority will guarantee for three months.
+Your new pension provider will require a transfer value quotation, which we will normally guarantee for three months.

 You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
-The conditions to be able to do so are different.
+The conditions to be able to do so differ from those set out above.
 You can transfer your AVCs without having to also transfer out your other benefits.

-If you leave with a deferred benefit, return to office and re-join, your deferred benefit will normally automatically be transferred to the new active pension account, unless you elect to keep it separate.
-If you wish to keep it separate, you must normally elect to do so within 12 months of re-joining.
-Your council may allow you longer to decide.
+If you leave with a deferred benefit, return to office and re-join, your deferred benefit will normally be automatically transferred to the new active pension account, unless you elect to keep it separate.
+If you wish to keep it separate, you must elect to do so within 12 months of re-joining.

-If you:

-- leave the LGPS and are entitled to a refund of contributions (normally because you have less than two years' membership),
+If you leave the LGPS and are entitled to a refund of contributions (normally because you have less than two years' membership) and you:

-- do not take the refund, and

-- re-join the LGPS
+- do not take the refund, and - re-join the LGPS